How to Build a Searchable Knowledge Base from PDF Documents

 Step 3: Connector - Extract Text

-For very large manuals (over 200 pages), wrap the extraction in a Loop over pdf split output, processing 50 pages at a time so a single oversized document doesn't time out the workflow.
+For very large manuals (over 200 pages), use the pdf split tool to break the file into smaller pieces, then wrap the extraction in a Loop over those pieces so a single oversized document doesn't time out the workflow.

 Step 4: Transform - Add a Metadata Header